fpereiro/astack/readme.md

 Faced with the async problem, how can we make asynchronous functions behave more like synchronous functions, without callback hell and without loss of generality?

-Let's see how we can transform callback hell into aStack.
+Let's see how we can transform callback hell into aStack <del>hell</del>.

 **Callback hell:**